Deinking: Papermaking

-The deinked fiber is made into a new paper product in the same way that virgin wood fiber, see papermaking.
+The deinked fiber is made into a new paper product in the same way as virgin wood fiber, see papermaking.

 Byproducts

 The unusable material left over, mainly ink, plastics, filler and short fibers, is called sludge.
 The sludge is buried in a landfill, burned to create energy at the paper mill or used as a fertilizer by local farmers.

 Problems

-Water based flexographic printing inks with particle sizes below 5 µm and poor solubility in alkaline conditions may cause problems in deinking, especially in the flotation stage.
+Water based flexographic printing inks with particle sizes below 5 μm and poor solubility in alkaline conditions may cause problems in deinking, especially in the flotation stage.
 The solution is to use an extra acidic washing stage.

 Temperature control is important as this affects the stickiness of stickies.

 Additional issues arise when taking into account the number of chemicals potentially present in paper for recycling.
-Studies have indicated that paper might contain as many as 10,000 different chemicals, fate of which in the deinking process still remains unknown.
+Studies have indicated that paper might contain as many as 10,000 different chemicals, the fate of which in the deinking process still remains unknown.
 Polychlorinated biphenyls are often found in pigments which are used in newspaper and magazine paper.